bobg/taggo/Readme.md

 in that order.

-If one directory is specified, vtag searches it and its parents for the nearest `go.mod` file to determine the module root.
+If one directory is specified, taggo searches it and its parents for the nearest `go.mod` file to determine the module root.
-Vtag then searches that and _its_ parents for the nearest `.git` subdirectory to determine the repository root.
+Taggo then searches that and _its_ parents for the nearest `.git` subdirectory to determine the repository root.
 If `-all` is specified,
 only the repository root is sought.

-If no directories are specified, vtag performs the same search beginning at the current directory.
+If no directories are specified, taggo performs the same search beginning at the current directory.

 Flags and their meanings are: